 General session, including 3D printing: Thursdays at 10am to 12noon

 Youth Creative Time, including 3D printing, for ages 12-25: Fridays 4pm to 5.30 pm

-If none of these times suit then you can use our Book a Librarian form to arrange a time that suits you to get one-on-one help.
+If none of these times suit then you can use our Book a Creative form to arrange a time that suits you to get one-on-one help.

 The area capable of being pressed is approximately 380 x 380 mm.